-For example, we began managing ESP enrollment to focus on serving community members most at risk for nursing home placement.
+For example, we began managing ESP enrollment to focus on serving individuals most at risk for nursing home placement.
 While this meant redirecting some people to other community resources, it also prevented the need to close the program to new enrollments.

-We also sought innovative cost savings that would help us bring the benefits of the senior services levy to more people.
-You can read more about these efforts elsewhere in this report:
+We also sought innovative savings that would help us bring the benefits of the senior services levy to more people.
+You can read more about these efforts throughout our report:

-- A competitive bidding process for Electronic Monitoring Service allowed COA to leverage regional volume and lower costs.
-This process resulted in \$386,200 in savings for our program, bringing in a monthly service rate of \$19 - a rate 42% lower than the Medicaid rate. - A new laundry delivery service is saving about \$35 per week per client, compared to traditional laundry service provided by home health aides. - Following ESP's payor of last resort model, we saved \$120,787 in 2024 by helping clients access benefits provided and paid for by Medicare. - COA-led advocacy with Ohio's Common Sense Initiative relieved regulatory burdens impacting home-delivered meals, resulting in 5% savings for Butler County ESP.
+- A competitive bidding process for Electronic Monitoring Service allowed COA to leverage regional volume and lower costs, resulting in \$386,200 in savings for our program. - A new laundry delivery service is saving about \$35 per week per client when compared to using a home health aide. - As the payor of last resort, ESP saved \$120,787 in 2024 by helping clients access benefits provided and paid for by Medicare. - COA-led advocacy with Ohio's Common Sense Initiative relieved regulatory burdens resulting in 5% savings for ESP's meal program. - FastTrack Home became a permanent program model in 2024 and is helping county residents access short-term care to support recovery at home during transitions from hospitals and nursing homes.
+FastTrack Home served 8% of ESP clients but accounted for only 3% of program costs.

-- FastTrack Home became a permanent program model in 2024 and is helping county residents access short-term care to support recovery at home during transitions from hospitals and nursing homes.
-FastTrack Home served 8% of ESP clients but accounted for only 3% of program costs. - Butler County's share of state-issued Healthy Aging grants brought new and existing services to more than 1,600 older adults.
+Butler County's share of state-issued Healthy Aging grants brought new and existing services to more than 1,600 older adults.

 This savings and innovation comes at a critical time.
 In recent years, in-home care costs in ESP have been low because there were not enough workers to meet the demand.
 This trend is now reversing, resulting in higher costs.
-Federal funding has also declined significantly now that all pandemic-related funding has been spent.
+Federal funding has also declined significantly with the end of pandemicrelated funding.

-Looking ahead, 2025 will be a pivotal year for ESP.
+Looking ahead, 2025 will be a pivotal year.
 The senior services tax levy will expire at the end of the year and must be renewed by voters if it is to continue.
 It's been 20 years since the last increase in the levy.
 Over that same time period, the population of people age 60 and over in the county has grown 79% and inflation has increased 62%.